Mental Health Facilities Langhorne, PA

 Capital Health Regional Medical Center Behavioral Health - 9.3 miles from Langhorne, PA

-Capital Health Regional Medical Center Behavioral Health is one of mental health facilities in Trenton, New Jersey, located at 750 Brunswick Avenue, 8638 zip code.
-Capital Health Regional Medical Center Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Capital Health Regional Medical Center Behavioral Health provides individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, adults and young adults.
-Capital Health Regional Medical Center Behavioral Health also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Capital Health Regional Medical Center Behavioral Health include suicide prevention services, family psychoeducation and education services.
+Capital Health Regional Medical Center Behavioral Health is a mental health clinic in Trenton, NJ, located at 750 Brunswick Avenue, 8638 zip code area.
+Capital Health Regional Medical Center Behavioral Health provides outpatient treatment and hospital inpatient treatment.
+Capital Health Regional Medical Center Behavioral Health offers integrated dual diagnosis disorder treatment, trauma therapy and activity therapy to adults, seniors 65 or older and young adults.
+Capital Health Regional Medical Center Behavioral Health also supports people with trauma, people with PTSD and people with serious mental illness.
+Additional services offered at Capital Health Regional Medical Center Behavioral Health include family psychoeducation, suicide prevention services and education services.

 Frequently Asked Questions About Mental Health Treatment in Langhorne, PA